Governor Cooper Shares Resources for North Carolina Military Service Members and Their Families as Troops are Deployed in Response to Russian Invasion of Ukraine

 Tax Assistance

 The State of North Carolina offers tax assistance to soldiers and other service members who deploy overseas to combat zones.
-The assistance includes an extension of deadlines to file and considerations for combat zone pay.
+The assistance includes an extension of deadlines to file and considerations for combat-zone pay.
+For more information, click HERE.

 License Renewals and Duplicates